STDs and oral sex: Can you get STIs and STDs from oral sex?

 STDs can spread via oral sex.
 Because of this, you are at risk of contracting STDs in your mouth, genitals, and throat if you have oral sex with an infected partner.

-STDs stands for sexually transmitted diseases, while STIs stands for sexually transmitted infections.
+STDs stand for sexually transmitted diseases, while STIs stand for sexually transmitted infections.

 While both terms are health conditions contracted via sex, the difference between an STI and an STD lies in the fact that the former is an infection while the latter has developed into a disease.

 Oral sex involves the stimulation of the genitals using the mouth and the tongue.
 There are different types of oral sex, namely: cunnilingus (stimulating the female genitalia with the tongue and lips), analingus (oral contact with the anus), and fellatio (stimulating the penis with the tongue and lips).

 These oral sex practices can transmit oral, genital, and respiratory infections from one part of the body to another.
 They are one of the ways that sexually transmitted infections are passed from one person to another.